 810 Internship in Rehabilitation Counseling and Psychology (10).
 Internship is a 640 hour (40 hours/week,16 weeks) clinical experience designed to provide students with opportunities to apply theoretical and clinical skills in a rehabilitation setting.

 814 Introduction to People with Psychiatric and Developmental Disabilities (3).
 Historical perspective, description, diagnoses, classification, etiology, patterns of functioning, current best practices with focus on RCP service delivery and community support; day-in-the-life component included.

-816 Advanced Practice with People with Developmental Disabilities (3).
-Prerequisites, RPSY 700, 702, and 814.
-Prepares students for RCP practice with persons with developmental disabilities; covers a wide range of intervention and coordination strategies focusing on achievement of a participatory, person-centered, independent, and productive community life.
+816 Evidence-Based Counseling Practices with People with Developmental Disabilities (3).
+Prepares students for counseling practice with persons with developmental disabilities; focuses on achievement of person-centered, independent community life.

 817 Substance Abuse and Addiction in Rehabilitation Counseling (3).
 Course provides an overview of drugs of abuse/addiction in the context of rehabilitation counseling.
 Additionally, theories of addiction, prevention, rehabilitation strategies, and research within a multi-cultural context are included.

-992 Master's Paper/Project in Rehabilitation Counseling and Psychology (3–6).
+992 Master's (Non-Thesis) (3).
 Individual work by a student (supervised by faculty) to explore an area of interest in a research paper, program development, or a professional project.